“Why Wasn’t I Diagnosed Sooner?”: The Hidden Presentation of ADHD in Women & AFAB People

 Masking is the process of suppressing or compensating for neurodivergent traits in order to meet social expectations.

-So people learn to override their needs.
+So they learn to override their needs.
 They sit still even when their body feels restless.
-They make eye contact and practice small talk.
+They make eye contact and practice small talk, even if it’s physically painful.
 They rehearse conversations in their heads to avoid saying the wrong thing.
 They over-prepare, overcompensate, and over-function—not because it comes naturally, but because the alternative (not fitting in) feels unsafe.

 The Emotional Cost of Being Misunderstood